(Adopted April 14, 1999 – Revised July 16, 2014)

 g) Use of water for purposes other than as represented in Customer’s application or through branch connections before the meter.

-h) Waste of water through improper or imperfect facilities or by any other means.
+h) Waste of water through improper or imperfect facilities or by any other means, including, but not limited to, Customer failure to fix their leaking pipes.

 i) Cross-connection as described in Section 9.4.